 Most Moto services have an adjacent motel provided by Travelodge, another Granada hangover.
 Their have been several hints that now they are no longer tied to them, Moto would like to change to Days Inn, with motels under this name at Wetherby and Winchester (the latter being more of an oddity).
 There were plans to change the motel at Cherwell Valley to a Days Inn but these fell through.

 They signed a deal with Virgin Radio to provide a mix of radio and offers available inside the services in a special stream which will soon be playing at all of their services.
-This is probably to replace 'Granada FM' which was played at service stations when Granada were in charge.

 In 2011, Moto introduced West Cornwall Pasty Company and Domino's Pizza to their services but Domino's Pizza never took off and was removed again.
 In 2012, Greggs was introduced at Lymm and Birch as it was announced that Greggs would be opening at 30 more Moto sites.
 Fuel is usually provided by BP or Esso.